 What Is Lenvatinib?

 Lenvatinib (pronounced [len VA ti nib]) is also known by the brand name, Lenvima.
 It is an antineoplastic (anti-cancer) drug that belongs to a class called tyrosine kinase inhibitors (TKI) of vascular endothelial growth factor (VEGF) receptors.
 TKIs work by inhibiting the enzyme tyrosine kinase, thus blocking cell growth and division.
-Lenvima is a type of chemotherapy.
+Lenvima is a targeted therapy (a tyrosine kinase inhibitor).
+It is not traditional cytotoxic chemotherapy, but it is still an anti-cancer medication.

 How Is Lenvatinib Used?